VeeamHub/veeamhub-template/README.md

 ## ✍ Contributions

 We welcome contributions from the community!
-We encourage you to create [issues](https://github.com/VeeamHub/{repo-name}/issues/new/choose) for Bugs & Feature Requests and submit Pull Requests for improving our documentation.
+We encourage you to create [issues](https://github.com/VeeamHub/{repo-name}/issues/new/choose) for Bugs & Feature Requests and submit Pull Requests.
 For more detailed information, refer to our [Contributing Guide](CONTRIBUTING.md).

 ## 🤝🏾 License